roshsayyaparaju/rebalance_scheduler/README.md

 - CORS is enabled in development mode for all origins (restrict this in production)
 - The frontend uses react-big-calendar for the calendar view
 - Sample data scripts can be modified to create custom job patterns
+- Task data is initially imported from an Excel file but can be managed through the admin interface afterward

 ## Troubleshooting